By Sarah Bolton, CEO Lighthouse Charity

 But this is not a tick box exercise and having the right people in place and then ensuring they get the support they need is paramount.

 Volunteers should be exactly that, not individuals nominated purely on their seniority in an organisation.
-A good mental health first aider is someone that already demonstrates that they are a non-judgemental listener who can empathise with others and offer hope and support.
+A good mental health first aider is someone that already demonstrates that they are a non-judgmental listener who can empathise with others and offer hope and support.

 Our MHFAiders deal with extremely sensitive information on a regular basis and bear the emotional weight of our workforce.
 So, the next critical element is to ensure that they too can access the professional support they need.